- Handbooks for SCS Faculty

 Financial Conflicts of Interest Policy: underscores the University’s fundamental expectation that our work will be conducted with objectivity and integrity.
 The policy seeks to identify potential, actual or apparent financial conflicts of interest and provides processes for disclosure of such conflicts and for eliminating or, when appropriate, managing them.
 It also acknowledges the special obligation that members of our community whose work is supported by public funds have to protect and maintain the public’s trust.

-Syllabus Checklist & Guidelines: Every course requires a syllabus.
-This document can be used as a checklist for the required information that should be included.
-All syllabi must be made available online, and linked here are instructions.
+Syllabus Building Checklist & Guidelines: Every course requires a syllabus.
+This "Building" document should be used as a checklist for the required information to included.
+All syllabi must be made available on the Schedule of Classes.
+Click here are instructions.

 Grading: Process & Procedures